 While a great majority of back pain cases are self-limiting and resolve on their own, the risk of recurrence and development of chronic disease is significant.

-The above considerations have led to a proliferation of services available to patients seeking both medical and alternative treatment for neck and back pain.
+The above considerations have led to a proliferation of services available to patients seeking both medical and alternative treatment for back pain.

 What is Pain Management?

 Pain management, also known as pain medicine, draws on many disciplines in science and the healing arts to systematically study pain, its prevention, evaluation, diagnosis and treatment, as well as the rehabilitation of painful disorders.

 Role of Pain Management for Chronic Back Pain

 In spine and musculoskeletal cases, pain management serves a variety of purposes.
 Pain management is usually distinguished from surgical treatment.